stolostron/rhacm-docs/about/quick_start.md

 2. From the _Policies_ page, you can view a summary of cluster and policy violations.

 3. View your policies from the _Governance and risk_ page in the console.
-You can also click on the cluster to view that cluster _Overview_ and learn more about any policy violations.
+You can also view policy details from the cluster _Overview_.